michael-milette/moodle-filter_filtercodes/README.md

 * {userpictureurl X} : Display the user's profile picture URL.
 X indicates the size and can be **sm** (small), **md** (medium) or **lg** (large).
 If the user does not have a profile picture or is logged out, the default faceless profile photo URL will be shown instead.
 * {userpictureimg X} : Generates an <img> html tag containing the user's profile picture.
 X indicates the size and can be **sm** (small), **md** (medium) or **lg** (large).
 If the user does not have profile picture or is logged out, the default faceless profile photo will be used instead.
 * {usercount} : Count total number of registered users on the site.
 Does not included deleted users, primary admin or guest.
+* {userfirstaccess} : Date that the user first accessd the site
 * {usersactive} : Count total number of registered users on the site.
 Does not included deleted users, disabled users, primary admin or guest.
 * {usersonline} : Total number of users who were online in the last 5 minutes.
 * {siteyear} : 4-digit current year.